5harad/threshold-test/README.md

 General Usage Notes
 -------------------
 The scripts included in this repo produce the threshold test results for the paper "Testing for Racial Discrimination in Police Searches of Motor Vehicles".

 More details regarding methodology can be found in the paper: https://5harad.com/papers/threshold-test.pdf

 Scripts should be run as executables from `src/`.
 Example usage: ./download.py

-Recommended order to produce main result:
+Recommended order to produce main result
 -----------------------------------------
 1. download.py
 2. to_tsv.py